birth doula care

 Doulas make it possible for your partner and other loved ones to participate in the birth process with ease and confidence within their comfort zone.

 Doulas understand the stages and phases of labor including variations, complications, interventions and procedures.
-We are aware of hospital culture and policies and improve communication between families and medical providers.
+We are aware of hospital, birth center and homebirth culture and policies.
+We improve communication between families and medical providers.

 We do not offer opinions or advice, just unbiased information to help you decide what is best for you, your baby and your family.